 Cloud White has a subtle yellow undertone with a grounded neutral base which makes it not as stark as a traditional white.
 However, if you already have ‘white’ trim or windows, you will notice the difference.

 See more Cloud White here: A Maple Kitchen Makeover with Cloud White

 Cloud White is also a great ‘transition’ colour when you are slowly working your way around your home to update your original white trim work and doors.
 You will notice the difference, but it’s subtle and as long as you paint everything out over time you’ll be all good.

-While some whites and off-whites will give a ‘fresh and bright’ look, White Down is fresh and bright but with a soft creamy, neutral undercurrent.
+While some whites and off-whites will give a ‘fresh and bright’ look, White Dove is white, but a touch softer and more subtle.

 Not sure which white will work for you and your kitchen cabinets?